robashton/blog/input/pages/Learning OMeta in Greece/content.markdown

-This week I'm in Athens, working for [Rulemotion](http://rulemotion.com/) who use these technologies amongst others:
+This week I'm in Athens (well, probably a month or so ago now there is a massive blog post queue), working for [Rulemotion](http://rulemotion.com/) who use these technologies amongst others:

 - OMeta
 - SVRB